Instawork/hyperview/website/blog/2019-01-16-XML-Is-Better.md

 ```
 Now it's JSON's turn to be bloated and hard-to read.
 Meanwhile, the XML version represents the tree data succinctly without obscuring the underlying structure.

-These two examples highlight the relative strengths of weaknesses of JSON and XML when representing different types of data:
+These two examples highlight the relative strengths and weaknesses of JSON and XML when representing different types of data:
 - JSON excels at representing a collection of homogenous objects, where object properties can be composite data types
 - XML excels at representing trees with heterogeneous objects, where object properties are simple data types